Ali Daei

-A tall forward, Daei was a prolific goalscorer and was known for his heading accuracy and ability in the air.
-He was the world's top international goalscorer with 109 goals, until his record was broken by Cristiano Ronaldo in 2021.
+A tall forward, Daei was a prolific goal-scorer, who was known for his heading accuracy and ability in the air.
+He was the world's top international goal-scorer with 109 goals until his record was broken by Cristiano Ronaldo in 2021 and went to third after being surpassed again by Lionel Messi in 2024.
 During his playing career, Daei was appointed a UNICEF Goodwill Ambassador in 2001.
 Following his retirement, Daei served as a member of the FIFA Football Committee between 2007 and 2013.
 In 2014, he was inducted into the Asian Football Hall of Fame.

 Club career

 Early years

-Daei was born in Ardabil, Imperial Iran to an Iranian Azerbaijani family.
+Daei was born in Ardabil, Imperial Iran, to an Iranian Azerbaijani family.
 Daei graduated from Sharif University of Technology in Materials Engineering (Metallurgical) with a BSc. degree.
-He began his playing career at 19 with hometown club Esteghlal Ardabil.
+He began his playing career at 19 with his hometown club Esteghlal Ardabil.
 His next club was Taxirani F.C. in Tehran, where he played for one season, before joining another Tehran-based club, Bank Tejarat.
-His tenure with Bank Tejarat lasted four years, scoring 49 goals in 75 games for the club.
+His tenure with Bank Tejarat lasted four years, scoring 49 goals in 75 games.

 Move to Europe

-After his success with Bank Tejarat FC, in 1994 Daei joined one of Tehran's leading clubs, Persepolis.
-He went on to score 23 goals in 38 games for the club from 1994 to 1996.
-Following his impressive performance in the Asian Cup in 1996, he moved to Al Sadd for the 1996–1997 season, before joining Bundesliga side Arminia Bielefeld in 1997 alongside fellow Iranian national teammate Karim Bagheri.
+After his success with Bank Tejarat FC, in 1994, Daei joined one of Tehran's leading clubs, Persepolis.
+He scored 23 goals in 38 games for the club from 1994 to 1996.
+Following his impressive performance in the Asian Cup in 1996, he moved to Al Sadd for the 1996–1997 season before joining Bundesliga side Arminia Bielefeld in 1997 alongside fellow Iranian national teammate Karim Bagheri.

-Yet at Bayern he found himself low in the pecking order.
-This coupled with the Iranian national team's scheduling, Daei had found very little time for playing.
-Daei was unhappy with his position in the club and decided to make a move to Hertha BSC before the end of his three-year contract, when Bayern won the championship title in the 1999 Bundesliga.
+Yet at Bayern, he found himself low in the pecking order.
+This, coupled with the Iranian national team's scheduling, Daei had found very little time for playing.
+Daei was unhappy with his club position and decided to move to Hertha BSC before the end of his three-year contract when Bayern won the championship title in the 1999 Bundesliga.

-Daei became the first Asian player ever to feature in a UEFA Champions League match.
+Daei became the first Asian player to feature in a UEFA Champions League match.
 He scored his first and second goal in the UEFA Champions League on 21 September 1999 in a group stage match against Chelsea, won by Hertha 2–1.
 He also scored in a 1–1 draw against A.C.
 Milan at the San Siro.
-At Hertha he was a hugely important player, since he was only one of the squad's many successful players, who were to fulfill Hertha's Bundesliga and UEFA Champions League dreams.
+At Hertha he was a hugely influential player since he was only one of the squad's many successful players, who were to fulfill Hertha's Bundesliga and UEFA Champions League dreams.